0

 Let's take a look!

-Research indicates how many women really suffer from symptoms around this time, with hot flashes, period inconsistencies, sleep disturbance and mood all being key areas - "About 80% of perimenopausal women experience vasomotor symptoms (VMS), 25% have menorrhagia, and about 10% experience mastalgia.
+Research indicates how many women really experience changes around this time, with hot flashes, period inconsistencies, sleep disturbance and mood all being key areas — "About 80% of perimenopausal women experience vasomotor symptoms (VMS), 25% have menorrhagia, and about 10% experience mastalgia.
 The majority of women describe varying intensities of sleep, coping or mood difficulties."

-However, the key factor in it, as the head researcher notes is women often think these are caused by estrogen decline, when in fact, estrogen often increases as progesterone sharply declines, "Women are more symptomatic because common knowledge inaccurately says that estradiol (E2) levels are dropping/deficient.
+However, as the lead researcher notes, the hormonal picture is often the opposite of what most women expect: "Women are more symptomatic because common knowledge inaccurately says that estradiol (E2) levels are dropping/deficient.
 Evidence shows that with disturbed brain-ovary feedbacks, E2 levels average 26% higher and soar erratically {...} Progesterone (P4) levels become insufficient or absent.
 The most symptomatic women have higher E2 and lower P4 levels."